appscode-cloud/docs/docs/platform/api/client-organizations/_index.md

 # Client Organizations

 These endpoints support the **managed-service-provider** model.
-A platform site admin creates dedicated "client organizations" (a specialized kind of ACE organization), imports spoke clusters into them, and then manages per-cluster user access on behalf of each client.
+A platform site admin creates dedicated "client organizations" (a specialized kind of KubeDB Platform organization), imports spoke clusters into them, and then manages per-cluster user access on behalf of each client.